Skip to main content

 Judged Events

-(Physical) Poster: The poster prompt is Words, Wonders and Wisdom: What Other Cultures Can Teach Us.
-The poster will be assessed in terms of content, quality, merit, and language use.
+(Physical) Poster: The poster prompt is Time Travel: Significant Events in World History.
+Students (individually or in group) depict and explain a historical event related to their target language in both words and images/pictures.
+The poster will be assessed in terms of content, quality, merit, creativity, artistry, and language use (this requires that language be present in the poster).
 The poster should not be larger than 18" x 22".
 It will be displayed flat on a wall.

 Frequently Asked Questions